prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/users.md

 ## Update users

-You can update user accounts using the {file}`manage.py` script.
-Update commands are available under the `python3 manage.py fw users set` namespace.
+You can update user accounts using the `funkwhale-manage` command line interface.
+Update commands are available under the `funkwhale-manage fw users set` namespace.

 ### Set upload quota for a user